SignalK/signalk-apple-client/SwiftExample/Pods/SignalKClient/README.md

 ## Example

-For example usage, see Example/SignalKClient/SKViewController.m
+For ObjC example usage, see Example/SignalKClient/SKViewController.m

+For Swift example usage, see SwiftExample/SignalKClientSwiftExample/ViewController.swift

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, open Example/SignalKClient.xcworkspace in Xcode.

 ## Installation